 The results showed that 97% of dogs treated with maropitant did not vomit after treatment in comparison to 71% of dogs treated with metoclopramide (an anti-vomiting medication, also known as Reglan, that works by stimulating small intestinal movement to prevent esophageal reflux).

-If you’re not sure why your dog has started vomiting, Cerenia is still very effective in treating its symptoms.
+If you’re not sure why your dog has started vomiting, Cerenia can still be very effective in treating its symptoms.

 Studies have shown that maropitant doses are safe and effective in the treatment and prevention of cisplatin-induced vomiting.

-If your pet is currently undergoing chemotherapy as a treatment for another illness, consider administering Cerenia before their treatment.
-It may greatly reduce negative symptoms such as weight loss due to poor appetite and vomiting.
+If your pet is currently undergoing chemotherapy as a treatment for another illness, consider talking to your vet about administering Cerenia prior to treatment.
+The drug may greatly reduce negative symptoms such as weight loss due to poor appetite and vomiting.

 What Is the Appropriate Cerenia Dosage for Dogs?